 After a safety occurs, the ball is kicked off from the 20-yard line to the same team that scored the safety.
 This is known as a safety kick.
 On a safety kick, teams are not allowed to use a tee.
 The kicking team on a safety kick must either have a holder, punt, or dropkick the ball.

 There is a very rare circumstance in which a safety can be worth only one point in a football game.
 This situation is so rare that it has never actually happened in an NFL game and has only occurred a few times in college football.
 For this to happen, a team would have to make a critical error following an extra point or two point conversion attempt.

-A one point safety for the offense can occur if the defense blocks the kick or otherwise gains possession of the ball on an extra point or two point conversion attempt and is then tackled in their own endzone.
+A one-point safety for the offense can occur if the defense gains possession of the ball on an extra point or two point conversion attempt and is then tackled in their own endzone.
 This would result in the offense receiving one point for the safety.

 A one-point safety for the defense can happen if the offense has their kick blocked or loses possession of the ball, only to recover it and be tackled 85 yards or more backwards within their own endzone.
-This is extremely unlikely and would cause the defense to receive one-point for the safety.
+This is extremely unlikely, but it would cause the defense to receive one point for the safety.

 Safety vs. Touchback

 Remember not to confuse a touchback with a safety.
 If the offense’s pass is intercepted or fumble recovered within a defense’s own end zone and they are then tackled, it will be ruled a touchback.
 Apart from one nearly impossible situation, safeties can only occur when the offense has and maintains possession of the ball.
 This situation is if a defensive player intercepts the ball or recovers a fumble, runs out of the endzone, then runs back in and is tackled.

 What is a safety in football?